nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 In v1.3, we implemented our organisation features: hide, unhide, group, ungroup and find.
 While they all individually worked as expected, we had a hard time integrating hide/unhide/find to work well together, as these commands all deal with inserting a Predicate into the filtered list.
 It took some time for us to figure out how to keep track of the current Predicate in each filtered list and to add onto this Predicate while executing any hide/unhide/find command.

 Overall, we are satisfied with our project given the time constraints and huge learning curve for the starting weeks.
-While workload is relatively high, it was an enjoyable experience to be working in a group.
+While workload is relatively high, it was an enjoyable experience to be working in a team.